 9. Taking credit for the work, effort, or ideas of subordinates and others.

-While there are many other motivations for political behavior in the workplace and projects, many of these can be addressed by PM professionals with the help of business leaders.
+While there are many other motivations for political behavior in the workplace and projects, PM professionals can address many of these with the help of business leaders.
 The key is being expedient and sincere in seeking the best solution to help project teams, functional leaders, and sponsors achieve stakeholder goals without compromising their value in the process.

 All content: Copyright 2018 by CIO.com—IDG Enterprise Inc., 492 Old Connecticut Path, Framingham, MA.
 01701.